Mark Meier, Executive Director

 When I launched Face It, I knew men would be more inclined to open up about their struggles in the presence of other men who had dealt with similar problems.
 So whether I’m raising money to support our retreats, camping trips, monthly breakfast, trips to a Twins baseball game, or I am running one of our weekly support groups, I keep in mind the importance of connecting guys to one another in their mutual fight against depression.

-I have my Master’s degree in social work.
-I’ve taught and lectured on depression to mental health professionals hundreds of times across the U.S. But I believe it’s my own experience with depression that has best positioned me to run Face It and help the men who come through our doors.
+I have my Master’s degree in social work and been licensed as a Clinical Social Worker for 28 years.
+I’ve taught and lectured on depression to mental health professionals hundreds of times across the U.S. and I have been on staff in the Department of Family Medicine and Community Health in the University of Minnesota’s School of Medicine as well as the Graduate School of Social Work.
+But I believe it’s my own experience with depression that has best positioned me to run Face It and help the men who come through our doors.

-Back in 2002, with my wife at work and my three young children sound asleep, I sat with the barrel of a loaded gun in my mouth with every intention of ending my life.
-The never-ending pain, the constant voices in my head telling me what a failure I was, and a misguided belief that I would be doing those around me a favor by ending my life had led me to this point.
-Thankfully, the cries of my then nine-month-old daughter interrupted this very ill-conceived plan, giving me the chance to overcome my own depression and found Face It.
+Back in 2002, with my wife at work and my three young children sound asleep, I had made a plan to end my life.
+The never-ending pain, the out of control behaviors, the constant voices in my head telling me what a failure I was, and a misguided belief that I would be doing those around me a favor by ending my life had led me to this point.
+Thankfully, my plan was interupted, I was hospitalized, and given a chance to enter into recovery from my challenges.

 Bill Dehkes, Chief Operating Officer